Mordziarz/TrichofindR/README.md

                                reference_sequences = ITS_reference_sequences)
 ```

-We plan to continue developing and improving this program in the future.

 # Automatic MIST identification

 I created an automatic MIST identification system where users don't have to manually click through FASTA sequences—they simply upload their genome.